AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 Current Method:
 - Install it using [BRAT](https://github.com/TfTHacker/obsidian42-brat) Go to the Community Plugins tab in the settings and search for "BRAT" & copy-paste the repository link for Canvas Thumbnails.

-OR
-- Create a folder named `advanced-canvas` in your vault's plugins folder (`<vault>/.obsidian/plugins/`).
-- Download `main.js`, `styles.css` and `manifest.json` from the latest release and put them in the `advanced-canvas` folder.
-- Enable the plugin in Settings -> Community plugins -> Installed plugins

   Pending Approval:

 - Community Plugins tab in the settings and search for "Canvas Thumbnails" (Currently unavailable)